dazuma/toys/toys/docs/guide.md

     flag :whom, "-w", "--whom=VALUE"

-The `-w` flag will also implicitly take a value, because it is defined as an alias with another flag that takes a value.
+The `-w` flag will also implicitly take a value, because it is defined as a synonym of another flag that takes a value.

 Note also that Toys will raise an error if those flags are incompatible.
 For
 example: